MeirZoref/Tetris/README.md

 ### After cloning the repo and opening in the unity editor:
-### If the scene in the editor hierarchy is an empty default screen - Please open the scene from Assets/Scenes folder, and remove the empty scene from the hierarchy
+### If the scene in the editor hierarchy is an empty default screen - Please open the TetrisScene from Assets/Scenes folder, and remove the empty scene from the hierarchy